voklink/Udacity_Snake/README.md

 Foods can also impact the game by e.g. speeding up the snake, e.g. the food type "HyperFood" will speed up the snake for 2 seconds.
 The timer for this implemented as its own thread.

+# Addressed Rubric Points
+Compiling and Testing:
+- added food.cpp, food.h
+- compiles and runs without errors based on the provided repo

+Loops, Functions, I/O:
+A variety of control structures are added to the project.
+The project code is clearly organized into functions.
+The project accepts user input and processes the input --> added additional user input to pause the game The project uses arrays or vectors and uses constant variables. --> added variety of vectors (such as _foodList)

+Object Oriented Programming:
+One or more classes are added to the project with appropriate access specifiers for class members --> Base class food and child classes were added.
+"Food" was integrated into the "foods" class.
+Class constructors utilize member initialization lists --> yes Classes follow an appropriate inheritance hierarchy with virtual and override functions --> update function of child classes "food"

+Memory Management:
+The project makes use of references in function declarations. --> functions make use of "pass-by-reference" The project uses destructors appropriately. --> yes The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate. --> yes The project uses smart pointers instead of raw pointers. --> yes

+Concurrency
+The project uses multithreading and a Promise/Future

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)